laurits598/LivestockMonitor/README.md

 # Other contributions
 ## Victoria Hopeberg (s237213)
 Responsible for GUI.
-For more infomation see \Victoria_s237213\Farmer\Farmer\README.md
+For more information see \Victoria_s237213\Farmer\Farmer\README.md

 # Livestock Monitor Prototype
 ![Fritzing Schematic of the setup](images/total-setup-fritzing.png)